owocki/pytrader/readme.md

 # pytrader

 pytrader is a _cryptocurrency_ trading robot programmed to work on the [poloniex.com cryptocurrency platform.](http://poloniex.com).

 I built this as a side project in January / February 2016, as a practical means of getting some experience with machine learning, quantitative finance, and of course hopefully making some profit `;)`.

+---

+3/26/2016 CALL TO ACTION -- Get this trader to profitability.
+[A strategy is being fleshed out here](https://github.com/owocki/pytrader/issues/1).

+---

 ## How